ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 ## Requirements

 Common to all scenarios is the goal to provide a reliable user experience independent from the network connection quality.
-All connection-based problems should be handled in a user friendly and common way.
+All connection-based problems should be handled in a user friendly and consistent way.

 Since the server cannot take care of situations when it is unreachable, the client-side part of the application has to take care of many connection-based problems.
 It has to handle temporarily cloned content, recognise issues with the connection, provide information to the user and prevent the loss of data.